Derek van der Kooy

 In academia, researchers can end up isolated in their departments, detached from what people are doing in other academic communities.
 The Donnelly Centre facilitates community and communication, and staves off intellectual isolation and opens up a world of new possibilities and discoveries.

 Our lab has three main areas of interest: learning and memory, developmental and stem cell biology, and the neurobiology of motivation.
 With respect to learning and memory, we use the power and specificity of modern molecular genetics to reveal the component processes of learning and memory.
 We are working on whether we can separate associative from non-associative learning, short- from long-term memory, and learning and memory in one sensory modality from that in another sensory modality.
 In terms of stem cell biology, my lab investigates the nature of stem cells (embryonic and adult), the concept of immortal cells, and the differentiation of embryonic stem cells, which are capable of forming any tissue in the body, to neural stem cells.
-More recently, we have discovered adult retinal stem cells in the eye as well separate adult pancreatic stem cells.
+Indeed, we have discovered the most primitive neural stem cell – th efirst neural cell in the developeing brain.
+More recently, we discovered adult retinal stem cells in the eye, as well as separate adult pancreatic stem cells.
 These stem cells may be sued in the future to treat blindness and diabetes.
-Finally, we are studying the neurobiology of motivation with the overall hypothesis that separate neural mechanisms underlie the rewarding effects of opiates in drug-naïve versus drug-dependent and -deprived organisms.
+Finally, we are studying the neurobiology of motivation with the overall hypothesis that separate neural mechanisms underlie rewards in naïve versus deprived conditions such as opiates in drug-naïve versus drug-dependent and -deprived organisms.

 SCIENTIFIC RESEARCH OVERVIEW